 Your pet does not understand the benefit of having their teeth examined and cleaned and so they will react by trying to escape or even biting.
 They could be injured by the sharp tools needed to scale teeth or may become traumatized by forceful restraint.
 Anesthesia makes it possible to perform dental procedures with less stress and pain for your pet, and although anesthesia does carry some risk, the risk is very low and the benefits far outweigh this.
 All our patients will be discharged home the same day and as pain management is of the utmost importance to us, we will use various local anesthesia techniques and medicines to keep them comfortable and safe.

-Baker Ranch Animal Hospital has invested in the highest quality dental equipment - the newest dental stations available today and digital dental radiography designed for veterinary use.
+Baker Ranch Animal Hospital has invested in top of the line dental equipment - the newest dental stations available today and digital dental radiography designed for veterinary use.
 Our veterinarians and registered veterinary technicians are trained in nerve block techniques to prevent pain and receive ongoing education in dental surgery.
 If tooth extractions are required, our therapeutic laser will be used to also relieve pain and stimulate the healing of gums as your pet recovers.
-Additionally, we can call on our experienced surgeon Dr. Joanne Hughes from OC MOBILE SURGERY can perform advanced oral-facial surgery when required.